The unprecedented formula for wasting as much brand equity and ad budget as possible in these uncertain times:

 In times like these

 And the all-time favorite – In these unprecedented times…

 Then toss in the words home and family.

 Remind everyone that your company is here to help.
 “We’re here for you” is a great phrase to express that.

 Then reassure everyone that we’ll get through this together.
 Be sure the word ‘together’ is also a hashtag.

-Then spend thousands of dollars getting people to clap for the camera, err healthcare workers.
+Then spend thousands of dollars getting actors, err healthcare workers, to clap for the camera.
 But in no way should you actually spend money helping the healthcare workers.
 And certainly not restaurant employees.